 A survey among people working on climate and disability issues found widespread consensus that climate debate and policies to date have not adequately considered the needs and views of people with disabilities.

-The finding is included in a study carried out by Global Action Plan.
+The finding is included in a study carried out by Global Action Plan

 The briefing paper published today shines a light on the often neglected effects of climate change on people with disabilities and emphasises the pressing need for greater inclusivity in climate policy decision-making.